 7 Select the target (test) server in the Target Server drop list.
-None of the applications on your source server have a non-default DBMS server or repository specified (none of your applications access tables in repositories other than your Rhythmyx repository).
-In most cases, your Rhythmyx applications will not have non-default DBMS servers or repositories specified.
+None of the applications on your source server have a non-default datasource specified (none of your applications access tables in repositories other than your Rhythmyx repository).
+In most cases, your Rhythmyx applications will not have non-default datasources specified.
 Click the Element Maps tab.